 7. Mental Health and Digital Wellbeing Will Remain a Hot Topic in 2023

 Employees are increasingly affected by world events.
-This fear has not let up after the ending of the Covid-19 crisis, the rise of inflation, and the ongoing war in Ukraine.
+This fear has not let up after the slowing of the Covid-19 crisis, especially given recession concerns and the ongoing war in Ukraine.
 It will stay important to keep mental health in mind when doing any IC planning in the foreseeable future.
 Internal communicators will continue to pay attention to their own mental health and specialize in sensitizing employees to the topic.

-To reduce stress, people working in a digital work environment need to reevaluate how they engage with these tools and how to schedule their work in ways that detract from burn-out due to technostress.
+To reduce stress, people working in a digital work environment need to reevaluate how they engage with these tools and how to schedule their work in ways that lessen the threat of burnout due to technostress.
 Here's a tip from our colleague Melanie:

 You could provide your employees with tips like these.
-Use your communication to make clear that it’s no longer taboo to take care of their mental health, and give them concrete tips on how they can learn to deal with their digital overload.
+Use your communication to make it clear that it’s no longer taboo to take care of their mental health, and to give them concrete tips on how they can learn to manage their digital exposure.

 Another thing that can help prevent employees from becoming overwhelmed: Take a break from sending out internal news every now and then and give employees a chance to take a breath.
 There's no point in overwhelming them with information.
 Even if we love the attention of our audience, we also need to give them the chance to take a break from the barrage of information.

 Remember: communication must be relevant to the recipient and help them, not overwhelm them.
-Maybe ask yourself more often in the new year whether your contribution has to reach everyone in the company?
-Or is a smaller group of recipients sufficient?
+Maybe ask yourself more often in the new year whether your contribution needs to reach everyone in the company.
+Might a smaller group of recipients be sufficient?